 Wheezing Through Winter: 5 Common Winter Illnesses

-Winter has come to Florida with the average temperature during December and January in the 60 degree range.
-With this cooler weather comes the holidays, a time where families get together to celebrate, and unfortunately, share their illnesses.
+Winter has come to Florida and with this cooler weather comes the holidays, a time where families get together to celebrate, and unfortunately, share their illnesses.
 Stress and potentially dangerous activities like hanging lights on the roof can cause injuries during a season where you’d rather not see a healthcare provider.
 In addition to sprains and pains, cold-weather sicknesses can develop.

 Stay focused on having a healthy and happy New Year, by getting to know the signs and symptoms of these 5 common winter illnesses: